auth0/auth0-oidc-client-net/Migration-Guide-v3.md

 Everyone should migrate to v3.
 All previous versions are deprecated.

-For some users this upgrade will not be breaking.
+For some developers, this upgrade will not be breaking.
 If you do not see compiler errors when taking a dependency on v3 then you should skip to the section Other Considerations.

 ### Breaking Changes